chernolabs/forensIT/README.md

 The variable numCores is assigned the value 2, specifying that two cores will be used for computation.

-The simMinimalEnsemble() function is then called with the parameters ped (the pedigree), QP (the query person), testIDs, freqs (the locus frequencies), and numCores.
+The simMinimalEnsemble() function is then called with the parameters ped (the pedigree), QP (the query person), testIDs (relatives to be genotyped), freqs (the locus frequencies), and numCores.
 This function generates simulations of minimal ensembles of genotypes based on the provided pedigree and frequencies.

-The results of the simulation are stored in the variable simME, which can be further analyzed or used for subsequent calculations.
+The results of the simulation are stored in the variable simME, which can be further analyzed.

 ``` r